Our Leadership Team

 Chris Baker, Chair of Trustees, brainstrust

-Chris Baker– Chair of Trustees.
-Chris is Senior Vice President at a global cloud content management company and has over 20 years’ experience driving growth at some of the highest-profile software companies in the world including Microsoft and Salesforce.
-Chris has been Chair of Trustees at brainstrust for over three years.
+Chris Baker – Chair of Trustees.
+Chris is Managing Director for Europe, Middle East and Africa at a global technology company and has over 20 years’ experience driving growth and managing change at some of the highest-profile software companies in the world including Microsoft, Salesforce, and SAP.
+Chris has a technology MSc from the University of Sussex and a BA(Hons) in Philosophy and Psychology from Keele University, and has has been Chair of Trustees at brainstrust for over four years.

 Stephen Warrington – Stephen brings to the organisation extensive experience leading professional services businesses and consulting for major multinationals.
 Stephen’s teenage son was diagnosed with a brain tumour and underwent successful surgery.